Polishing

 After the first stage is completed, the second stage of the process involves using a lighter finishing polish to refine the paint and restore its shine.
 This type of polish has a gentler abrasive action that removes any minor swirls or defects that were caused during the coarser first stage.
 The finishing polish helps to restore the clarity and gloss of the paint.

 2. Wipe off polish residue with a clean soft microfiber towel.
+Use rinselees wash to help remove polish quickly.

 3. Inspect the panel and repeat the polishing process as needed until you have removed the scratches and swirl marks.
 Clear coat may be cloudy and will be polished to a higher level in the next step.

-4. Repeat the polishing process but this time with a fine pad and fine polish.
+4. Repeat the polishing process but this time with a fine pad and polish.
 This will remove any cloudiness left from the first stage.
 You should be able to achieve an incredibly high gloss finish.
 Be careful to not chase a scratch to deep as this process does remove clear coat.

 5. Gently remove polish residue with a clean soft microfiber towel.
 Avoid using too much pressure, as this can cause micro-scratches and swirl marks.